116th Air Refueling Squadron: Washington National Guard

 In 1924, the Adjutant General for the Washington National Guard, who was traveling through Spokane, made a simple proposal to the city fathers.
-Whichever city, Spokane, Seattle or Tacoma, could raise $10,000 dollars first for building hangars would get an Observation Squadron.
+Whichever city, Spokane, Seattle or Tacoma, could raise $10,000 first for building hangars would get an Observation Squadron.
 As the General's westward train pulled out of the station and was approaching the city limits, a telegraph wire sent out ahead of the train stated, "The $10,000 has been raised.
 We want the squadron."

 On 6 August 1924 the 116th Observation Squadron, Washington National Guard, received federal recognition.
 They established their unit headquarters at the former Parkwater Municipal Golf Course (now Felts Field) near Spokane.
 Major John T. "Jack" Fancher, a World War I veteran, would act as the units' first commander.

 By early 1925, construction of the new hangars began with federally funded building materials, locally bought concrete and the squadron members themselves donating most of the labor.
 The 116th soon received its first airplanes, three Curtiss JN-6-A2 "Jenny" aircraft, a derivative of the Curtiss JN-4.
 They arrived at the rail yards still in the crates; however, no funds were provided to transport or construct the planes for use.
 A few creative enlisted men managed to haul, assemble and fire up these planes with oil donated by local businesses and gasoline bought on Fancher's personal credit.

 On 8 August 1926, the unit was redesignated as the 116th Observation Squadron, 41st Division Aviation, and expanded to include a photo section, medical detachment and transportation section.
 The 116th was the first National Guard unit to achieve full flight qualifications for every officer in the unit.

 During the summer of 1927, Fancher, a local pioneer for both the development of the 116th and the growth of aviation, flew to New York to persuade officials for the National Air Races to sponsor that year's race out of Spokane.
 He was successful and on his return flight, he continued to rally support for aviation in the Inland Empire by stopping off at the summer home of then President Calvin Coolidge.
 As a result of the air races, the northern route from Minneapolis to Spokane was established and later became the route used by Northwest Airlines.

 In April 1928, Fancher was attempting to dispose of unexpended pyrotechnics left from an aerial demonstration at the Apple Blossom Festival in Wenatchee.
 The ordnance detonated while Fancher was carrying it, resulting in his death a few hours later.
 Flight instructor Caleb V. Haynes succeeded him in command of the 116th.

 In the late 1930s, the unit, tasked by the federal government to perform an aerial survey of the Columbia River, provided invaluable information to geologists and engineers for the site selection and construction of Grand Coulee Dam, the largest dam in the world at the time.